aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

     });
 ```

-### Add another Mac instance
+### Add another Amazon EC2 Mac instance
-By default, we provision only one instance for EC2 Mac.
+By default, we provision only one Mac instance.
 You can add more Mac instances by the following steps.

 1. Check Quotas
     * You have to have enough quotas to provision your Mac instances.
 See [`Service Quotas` page](https://console.aws.amazon.com/servicequotas/home/services/ec2/quotas).
 Please also refer to [this section](#4-provision-ec2-mac-instance) for more details.